DalhousieSpaceSystemsLab/CubeSat-GPS-old/README.md

 ```

 ## Contributing
 Pull requests are welcome.
 Our feature list is located on [Trello](https://trello.com/b/jXkRj0IH/loris-payload).
-For major changes, please open a trello task first to discuss what you would like to change
+For major changes, please open a Trello task first to discuss what you would like to change

 ## Special Thanks
 [minmea](https://github.com/kosma/minmea) - a lightweight GPS NMEA 0183 Parser used in this repository